maubanel/GMS2-Perforce/installing/README.md

 ##### `Step 5.`\|`BTS`| :small_orange_diamond:

 When it loads up go to the **Depot** tab.
 This is all the projects that you have access to that are on the server (cloud).
-If you have already used it you will see other **Depot's** but everyone should see a depot called `2023-Spring-ART-4240-01-GMS2` and should have access to a folder with your username and a single **README.txt** file in it.
+If you have already used it you will see other **Depot's** but everyone should see a depot called `2023-Spring-ART-4240-01-GMS2` and should have access to a folder with your username inside the `mainline` stream and a single **README.txt** file in it.

 ![perforce projects](images/perforceSS.png)